- Why do you negotiate via 3-way conference calls?

 - Tell me about your guarantee…

-- Do you have examples of what you have done in the past?
+- Do you have examples of what you have done?

-- What are Debt Relief á la carte's lifetime success rates?
+- What are Debt Relief á la carte’s success rates?

 - What are the important things for me to think about when considering debt settlement for my situation?